Jumpscale/Docs/MultiNode/AgentController2/ControllerConfiguration.md

 The cert and key files must contain PEM encoded data.

 Multiple `[[listen.tls]]` blocks may be specified to allow multiple dns entries and corresponding certificates to be served from the same address.

+### client certificates
+If tls is enabled by specifying a `[[listen.tls]]` block, client certificates can be configured by adding `[[listen.clientCA]]` configurations.
+* **cert** is a CA certificate file.

+Clients connecting to this endpoint will then be required to provide a client certificate.
+The certificate will be verified against the CA certificate.
+Multiple `[[listen.clientCA]]` blocks may be specified and a client certificate will be accepted if is accepted by by at least 1 of the CA's.